qiuhuachuan/latent-jailbreak/README.md

 ```
 @misc{qiu2023latent,
-      title={Latent Jailbreak: A Benchmark for Evaluating Text Safety and Output Robustness of Large Language Models},
+      title={Latent Jailbreak: A Test Suite for Evaluating Both Text Safety and Output Robustness of Large Language Models},
       author={Huachuan Qiu and Shuai Zhang and Anqi Li and Hongliang He and Zhenzhong Lan},
       year={2023},
       eprint={2307.08487},